Tokyo, OK: History

 Tokyo in Tulsa was renamed Tokyo, OK in January 2021.
 Tokyo, OK 2021 was moved from July to October due to the COVID-19 pandemic and the convention moved to the Hyatt Regency Tulsa Downtown in Tulsa, Oklahoma.
 Space from the Aloft Tulsa Downtown and Holiday Inn City Center was also utilized.
 The convention in 2022 continued to be at the Hyatt Regency, but also used space at 17West, Aloft, Courtyard, and Hyatt Place.
+Locations in 2023 included the Hyatt Regency Tulsa Downtown, 17West, and Cox Business Convention Center.
+Tokyo, OK moved to the Marriott Tulsa Hotel Southern Hills and also used the Ruffin Event Center in 2024.

 Event History

 Community support

 Tokyo, OK was recognized by the Tulsa Convention and Visitors Bureau and the Tulsa Hotel & Lodging Association in 2009 for its efforts in attracting tourism to the city of Tulsa.
 Fundraisers ranging from challenges, a photo suite, and a silent auction were held plus a portion of the conventions 2013 revenue went to the charity Bikers Against Child Abuse.
 In 2014, the Charity Ball, held pre-convention, along with other at convention donations benefited the Greenwood Cultural Center's Kids Korner.
 The 2021 ball benefited the Youth Services of Tulsa.
+Tokyo, OK's charities in 2023 included the Oklahoma Life Skills Association and Tulsa Special Kids Care.
+The 2025 charity ball and other events benefited Bikers Against Child Abuse.